shugyoza/issue-tracker-1/README.md

 * I must take No BS approach.
 If something is not necessary, functionally, may as well omit/delete it from existence.
 * Top bookmarks should be of a fixed amount as the margin between them and the div.container differs on different amount of bookmarks.

+### 20220218
+* Problem: Console prints a SyntaxError: Invalid shorthand property initializer when I added { ... successMsg = '...', ... } in res.render.
+Cause: It should have been a ':' instead of '='

 ## USER STORIES:
 ### Done: